dinocata/SwiftUI-MVVM/README.md

 <code>make install</code>
 <code>make project</code>

-This will install all the necessary dependencies, git hooks and generate the Swift code.
+This will install all the necessary dependencies, git hooks and generate the Xcode project.

 ## Git hooks
 Whenever you pull the project or switch branches, <code>make project</code> command will be automatically executed to ensure Xcode project file references are up-to-date.